Date and Time Data Types in BigQuery

 database icon

-Get to answers faster, together, with PopSQL and BigQuery
+Get started with PopSQL and BigQuery in minutes